Seneca-ICTOER/OSL645/docs/Labs/lab1a.md

 - **Question:** How does this pipeline command make it easier to obtain information regarding man command?

-12. If you wish to change your password on typical Linux systems, you can by issuing the command:
+12. If you wish to change your password you can by issuing the command:

 ```bash
 passwd
 ```

-**WARNING: Do NOT run the `passwd` command on Matrix!**
+**WARNING: Do NOT run the `passwd` command if you do not wish to change your password!**

-Your Linux password is changed automatically when you change your myseneca password.

 1. - **Question:** What option for the passwd command can be used to change user info (such as name)?
    - **Hint:** use the **man** command for **passwd.**